This is the multi-page printable view of this section. Click here to print.

 solo consensus node start --deployment <deployment-name>

-Use this command to stop and start all nodes in a single operation:
+Stop and start all consensus nodes in a single operation:

 solo consensus node restart --deployment <deployment-name>